 - Identify the gaps, and create a strategy to address them.

 - Get your video interview techniques in order (Stay tuned: We will hold an Instagram Live session and a live workshop on Teams entirely dedicated to interviews.)

 For more information on each of those steps, make sure to watch the recording of our Let’s Talk Job Search in Times of Uncertainty live session.
 You can also book an appointment with your Career Centre Team to get professional advice.

 4. Don’t give up

 It is a fact: when things get back to normal (and they will eventually), recruiters are more likely to reach out to individuals who have remained positive, upbeat, and VISIBLE during the pandemic.
 Keep looking, including on social media such as LinkedIn and Facebook, clean up your own social media profiles, and start building your credibility online.
 Think of your online presence as a predictor of how you behave as an employee, and ask yourself if you are sending the right message.
-To know more about how to build your professional brand and online presence, check out the recording of our latest Instagram Live session on job search.

 *The content of this article was inspired by a post by Andrew Seaman, Editor for Job Seekers and #GetHired at LinkedIn News, untitled What recruiters want you to know about job searching during the pandemic.
 It is also based on the many insightful comments recruiting leaders have posted as a response.